-☐ 1) Locate the two nylon control horns, two nylon control horn backplates and four M2 x 12mm machine screws.
+1. Locate the two nylon control horns, two nylon control horn backplates and four M2 x 15mm machine screws.

-\square 2) Position the elevator horn on the bottom side of elevator.
+2. Position the elevator horn on the bottom side of elevator.
 The clevis attachment holes should be positioned over the hinge line.

-☐ 3) Using a 1.5mm drill bit and the control horns as a guide, drill the mounting holes through the elevator halves.
+3. Using a 1.5mm drill bit and the control horns as a guide, drill the mounting holes through the elevator halves.

-☐ 4) Install the elevator control horn using the same method as with the rudder control horns.
+4. Install the rudder control horn using the same method as with the elevator control horns.